History of the National Hockey League on United States television: 1990–92 (NBC and SportsChannel America)

-1992–94 (ABC, NBC and ESPN)
+1992–94 (ABC, NBC, and ESPN)

 From its debut in the 1992–93 NHL season until the 2001–02 NHL season, weekly regular season games were broadcast on ESPN on Sundays (between NFL and baseball seasons), Wednesdays, and Fridays, and were titled Sunday/Wednesday/Friday Night Hockey.
 Prior to the 1999, these telecasts were non-exclusive, meaning they were blacked out in the regions of the competing teams, and an alternate game was shown in these affected areas.

+In the 1992–1993 season, ABC televised five weekly playoff telecasts (the first three weeks were regional coverage of various games and the last two were national games) on Sunday afternoons starting on April 18 and ending on May 16.
+This marked the first time that playoff (or any) National Hockey League games were broadcast on American network television since 1975 (when NBC was the NHL's American broadcast television partner).